caltechlibrary/cold/about.md

 - R. S. Doiel

-cold is a collection of localhost web services for accessing and managing controlled object lists and datum.
+cold provides a localhost web services for managing controlled object lists and datum.
+It also includes scripts to syncrhonize with Caltech’s public directory data as well as push changes into feeds.library.caltech.edu which hosts the public API of cold content.

 - License: <https://caltechlibrary.github.io/cold/LICENSE>
 - GitHub: <https://github.com/caltechlibrary/cold>